Meeting of minds

 Meet the inspirational 22-year-old battling to ensure that youngsters in Wales get access to mental health services.

-Mair Elliot has drawn on her own experience to become a leading voice to help and support young people facing mental health challenges in her community.
+Mair Elliott has drawn on her own experience to become a leading voice to help and support young people facing mental health challenges in her community.

 She was just 14 when she began to suffer from panic attacks and depression.
 By the age of 16 it had progressed into a form of psychosis and she also developed a severe eating disorder.